Tomasalexpt30/IPM_Bonded/README.md

 Adding a new activity is straightforward: users tap on a date, fill in the activity details (name, time, type, and optional notes), and confirm.
 Activities can be marked as individual or shared, and both partners can see each other's entries in real time.
 Editing and deleting events is equally intuitive — tapping an existing event opens a contextual sheet with all edit options readily available.

-The calendar also integrates directly with the **Bondie Recommendations** feature.
-After browsing real-world date suggestions in the Bondie section, users can schedule the chosen outing directly into the calendar with a single tap, pre-filling the event details automatically.
-This creates a natural flow from discovery to planning without any friction.

 Over time, the calendar becomes a **visual record of the couple's shared history** — a timeline of dates, events, and milestones that both partners can look back on to celebrate how far they've come together.

-📸 *[Screenshot — Calendar Month View]*

-📸 *[Screenshot — Add Activity]*

 ---